 What is Old?

-“Warren Sanderson and Sergei Scherbov suggest that we classify old age by looking closer at the end.
+"Warren Sanderson and Sergei Scherbov suggest that we classify old age by looking closer at the end.
 Instead of counting the number of years someone has lived (and whether or not they’re at least 65), we can go the other direction and look at the number of expected years left.
-They recommend the 15-year mark, as shown below.”
+They recommend the 15-year mark, … Continue reading What is Old?

 20th Century Women